-While with BurrellesLuce, I moved to Las Vegas with my future wife to start working remotely for the company.
+While with BurrellesLuce, I moved to Las Vegas to work remotely for the company.
 After a few months, I decided to join BRAINtrust Marketing + Communications, a boutique PR agency focused on hospitality, non-profit and consumer clients.
-During my tenure with the company, I was responsible for the creation and implementation of a variety of campaigns ranging from grand openings, raising awareness for promotions and increasing buzz around properties such as Silverton Casino Lodge, Sahara Hotel & Casino and Tropicana Las Vegas.
+During my tenure with the company, I was responsible for the creation and implementation of a variety of campaigns ranging from publicizing grand openings to raising awareness for promotions and increasing buzz around properties such as Silverton Casino Lodge, Sahara Hotel & Casino and Tropicana Las Vegas.

-Finally, after getting married, my wife and I said goodbye to Las Vegas, jumped in our cars and drove east, eventually landing in the Washington DC metro area.
+After having had my fun in Las Vegas, I decided to move back east, eventually landing in the Washington DC metro area.
 To bridge the transition, I immediately joined Long Fence and Home, the regions top home improvement company.
 Working part time as I settled in to my new environment, I was responsible for the SEO and SEM of the company as well as media outreach and website development.

 Once settled in to Silver Spring, MD, I started work with The Harwood Institute for Public Innovation as the organization’s communications manager.
 In this role, I was responsible for all media outreach, development of a weekly newsletter, the creation of marketing materials, the development of talking points and a host of other tasks.

-My current role is with 4-H, the largest youth development organization in the United States.
-I wear two hats with 4-H: one as PR Manager and the other as Partnership Marketing Manager.
-Some of the more memorable opportunities I have had are featuring 4-H on NBC’s The Biggest Loser, developing marketing-focused events to highlight youth achievements in science and healthy living, and working with the White House to send a group of 4-H’ers to meet President Obama in the Oval Office.
+With 4-H, the largest youth development organization in the United States.
+I wore two hats with 4-H: one as PR Manager and the other as Partnership Marketing Manager.
+Some of the more memorable successes were securing the opportunity for 4-H to be featured on NBC’s The Biggest Loser, developing marketing-focused events to highlight youth achievements in science and healthy living, and working with the White House to send a group of 4-H’ers to meet President Obama in the Oval Office.